Lars Nootbaar Player Props: Cardinals vs. Reds

 Lars Nootbaar At The Plate

-- In 37.1% of his games this year, Nootbaar has driven in at least one run.
-In three of those games (8.6%) he recorded more than one RBI.
+- In 38.9% of his games this season, Nootbaar has had at least one RBI.
+He's picked up more than one in 11.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.